 Client Portal

 Client Portals provide consumer access to a window of their data locked up in healthcare systems.
-In many cases these sytems are externally integrated and do not have access to the legacy CIS/PAS systems.
+In many cases these systems are externally integrated and do not have access to the legacy CIS/PAS systems.

 In contrast to most systems where a user has access to multiple patients depending on their roles and permissions, a client portal provides a consumer with direct access to their data (with permissions applied).
 This can also include not just their data (via the Person.link Patient entries), but also to information that they have entered, or were involved with (via the Person.link RelatedPerson entries), such as observations that they entered.
 With appropriate permissions/consent applied, the user could have access to other Patient records linked via a RelatedPerson.